chandanabandla/MSRIT-Assignment/README.md

    $ kubectl get services

 ### Result:
-We can see the omcat application up and running on the browser over 8080 port
+We can see the Tomcat application up and running on the browser over 8080 port